augustomtt/keylogger-daemon/README.md

  - You may find a line `"Keylogger working correctly"`

 ## How to start the keylogger daemon
-- After compiling the code, run it using `./keylogger`
+- After compiling the code, run it using `sudo ./keylogger`
 - All your keystrokes will be logged to a .txt file in the same directory.
 - After a specific amount of keystrokes (configurable) an HTTP request will be sent to a local running server.